-Following the year end the Company set up an Internal Audit function and appointed Mr. Kevin Mallia as the Group Internal Auditor.
+During the year under review the Company set up an Internal Audit function and appointed Mr. Kevin Mallia as the Group Internal Auditor.
 Internal Audit is an independent appraisal function established within the Group to carry out business process risk based audits aimed at ensuring adequate controls and efficient business processes.
-The Internal Auditor, who attends the meetings of the Audit Committee, reports to the Audit Committee.
+The Internal Auditor, who attends the meetings as secretary to the Audit Committee, also reports to the Audit Committee.